 WSBA Call to Duty informs you of the opportunities both locally and nationally to get involved in meeting the legal needs of veterans and their families.
 Check out these organizations and see which one is the right fit for you.

-This Project accepts case referrals for civilian pro bono lawyers from military lawyers on behalf of junior-enlisted, active-duty military personnel and their families.
+This project accepts case referrals for civilian pro bono lawyers from military lawyers on behalf of junior-enlisted, active-duty military personnel and their families.
 A related initiative, Operation Stand-By, enables military lawyers to seek case advice from volunteer civilian lawyers.

 Clinics across the state are providing free estate-planning services to veterans.
 The WA Veterans Will Clinics are a great way to serve veterans and their families.

 Reporting for duty... commit to serving WA veterans.

-WSBA Call to Duty Pledge
+2016 WSBA Call to Duty Pledge

-© 2014 Washington State Bar Association, all rights reserved.
+© 2017 Washington State Bar Association, all rights reserved.